syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/tool-tip.md

 <!-- markdownlint-disable MD013 -->

-## Tooltip Template
+## Tooltip template

-Any HTML elements can be displayed in the tooltip by using the ‘template’ property of the tooltip.
+Any HTML elements can be displayed in the tooltip by using the [`Template`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartTooltipSettings.html#Syncfusion_EJ2_Charts_ChartTooltipSettings_Template) property of the tooltip.
 You can use the ${x} and ${y} as place holders in the HTML element to display the x and y values of the corresponding data point.

 {% if page.publishingplatform == "aspnet-core" %}